-As a complement to his litigation practice, Nick regularly works with banks, owners, architects, general contractors, subcontractors, title companies and disbursement agents at the negotiation, drafting and implementation stages of construction contracts, leases, and financing arrangements.
+Nick Schopp joined AEGIS Law in 2004.
+His law practice is focused on representing a limited number of privately owned businesses as outside general counsel.
+Nick regularly works with banks, owners, architects, general contractors, subcontractors, title companies and disbursing agents in the negotiation, drafting and implementation of construction contracts, real estate purchase agreements, leases, financing arrangements, etc.

-Nick joined AEGIS in 2004 as an associate, and became an owner of the firm in 2009.
-He is actively involved in the administration and governance of the firm, and enjoys contributing to the firm’s long term vision and growth strategies.
-Prior to his work with AEGIS, Nick began his legal career in the St. Louis County Counselor’s Office as a prosecutor and associate counsel to St. Louis County.
+Nick is actively involved in the financial administration and governance of AEGIS Law, and enjoys contributing to the firm’s long term vision and growth strategies.
+Prior to his work with AEGIS Law, Nick began his legal career in the St. Louis County Counselor’s Office as a prosecutor and associate counsel to St. Louis County.

 From the AEGIS Blog, Podcast, and News

 By Scott Levine, Found / Managing Member (firstname.lastname@example.org) In their book, Buck Up, Suck Up, Democratic political strategy experts James Carville and Paul Begala recount how they agreed with Republican former congressman Newt Gingrich on [...]

 By Scott Levine, Found / Managing Member (email@example.com) “In preparing for battle, I have always found that plans are useless, but planning is indispensable.” —Dwight Eisenhower, President and General As lawyers representing clients, we [...]